sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie.rst

 Lie Methods and Related Combinatorics in Sage
 =============================================

 ..
-MODULEAUTHOR:: Daniel Bump (Stanford University) and Anne Schilling (UC Davis)
+MODULEAUTHOR:: Daniel Bump (Stanford University), Ben Salisbury (Central Michigan University), and Anne Schilling (UC Davis)

 These notes explain how to use the mathematical software Sage for Lie group computations.
 Sage also contains many combinatorial